 When purchasing an item, downloading content, or browsing a page, calls to Action (CTAs) are typically used to achieve conversions.

 The rate of conversions obtained by a CTA is measured through KPIs relating to this activity.

 The CTA conversion rate is another KPI provided by Analytics.
 You must first configure the buttons to track before accessing the indicator to examine the conversion rate in the CTA.

 This KPI is straightforward: it allows you to see how many people found your site using a standard Google search.

 This is a free traffic source that comes as a result of a solid job adhering to Google’s SEO requirements.
-These metrics can be found even on analytics.
+These metrics can be found even in analytics.

-KPIs for digital marketing is critical for campaign tracking and plan development.
+KPIs for digital marketing are critical for campaign tracking and plan development.
 It’s impossible to gauge the impact of investments and efforts without them, putting the company’s marketing strategy in danger.

 How to Pick the Right KPIs to Monitor?

 It’s hardly a “one-size-fits-all” decision when it comes to digital marketing KPIs.
 The greatest KPIs to track for one organization aren’t always the same for another.